CliMA/ClimaUtilities.jl/docs/src/onlinelogging.md

 `WallTimeInfo` keeps track and accumulates how much time has elapsed since the last time it was updated.
-In this, `WallTimeInfo` tries to automatically remove the compilation overhead that your simulation might run into in the first step (this is accomplished by ignoring the first step and doubling the cost of the second step to compensate).
+In this, `WallTimeInfo` tries to automatically remove the compilation overhead that your simulation might run into in the first step (this is accomplished by ignoring the first step and scaling the cost of the second step to compensate).

 The simplest way to use `WallTimeInfo` is to make `report_walltime` a callback.